MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 authentication.

 PowerShell continues to support the **SecureString** class for backward compatibility.
 Using a **SecureString** is still more secure than using a plain text string.
-Be default, PowerShell doesn't show the unprotected value of a **SecureString** object.
+By default, PowerShell doesn't show the unprotected value of a **SecureString** object.
 However, **SecureString** can be easily converted to a plain text string.
 For a full discussion about using **SecureString**, see the [System.Security.SecureString class][01] documentation.